The Meaning of Cost of Capital, Cost of Borrowing, and Similar "Cost of" Terms

 Over the last few decades, lending institutions

-everywhere face increasingly stringent laws requiring them
+everywhere have begun to face increasingly stringent laws requiring them

 to disclose total cost of borrowing figures to potential

 borrowers, in clear, accurate terms, before signing loan